-The day b efore

-☐ Follow yo our regular daily routine.
+Follow your regular daily routine.

-having bowel surgery, follow the instructions for how to rel for surgery.
-Start or continue this preparation as instruc
+If you are having bowel surgery, follow the instructions for how to your bowel for surgery.
+Start or continue this preparation as instru

-urs before surgery, do not drink any alcohol or use any nal drugs.
+For 24 hours before surgery, do not drink any alcohol or use any recreational drugs.

-Pack you r bag for the hospital.
+Pack your bag for the hospital.

-Pe rsonal belongings to pack Non-slip slippers or shoes
+Personal belongings to pack

+Non-slip slippers or shoes

 Bath robe Label your bag with

 Toothbrush and toothpaste your name.
 Also, you might want to label

 Comb and/or brush your belongings.

 Shaving supplies (unscented)

 Eye glasses and case

 Dentures and container

 Hearing aid(s), case, and spare battery(s)

 Walking aid(s) such as cane, walker, or wheelchair

+□

 Note: Ask someone to bring your bag to you after the surgery .
-We have limited space to store everyone's bags during surgery. gery.

-On the day of surgery, you put your clothes and shoes in a with your name on it.
-We give the bag to the person who broto the hospital or put it in a secure place until after your surgery. ought you
+We have limited space to store everyone's bags during surgery.
+On the day of surgery, you put your clothes and shoes in a plastic bag with your name on it.
+We give the bag to the person who brought you to the hospital or put it in a secure place until after your surgery.
 Remember: Leave valuables at home.
 The hospital is a public building.
 Valuables can go missing.
 Send anything home that you are not using.